Louei-l/analytics-portfolio/README.md

 Also document the cleaning process and steps taken for other teammebers to quickly see what was done.
 Once everythig is cleaned and documented, review the problem/objective and confirm whether cleaned data is suitable for the objective.

+## Google Professional Data Analyst Certificate - Case Study - Bellabeat
+**Phase One - ASK**

+1.Identify Business Task
+2. Consider key Stakeholders
+Deliverable: A clear statement of the business task.

+ The business task is: Bellabeat is looking for a growth opportunity.
+They want to analyze user data and find insights that will be the base of the next marketing strategy.